vizzontech/Elasticsearch_Using_Elastic_Clients_Elasticsearch/README.md

 Reason for new package

-- Transition to Elastic.Clients.Elasticsearch: The deprecation of NEST was announced with version 8.13, and it will reach end-of-life by the end of the year.
-Developers are urged to begin migration efforts to avoid disruptions.
+The NEST client was officially deprecated starting with version 8.13 and will reach its end-of-life by the end of the year.
+Developers should begin migrating to Elastic.Clients.Elasticsearch to avoid any disruptions.

+Why the Change?
+Simplified Codebase:
-- Simplified and Sustainable Codebase: The new Elastic.Clients.Elasticsearch was redesigned from the ground up to improve maintainability and streamline client development for Elasticsearch.
+The new client, Elastic.Clients.Elasticsearch, was completely redesigned to make it easier to maintain and develop.

-- Automatic Code Generation: To manage Elasticsearch's extensive API surface, the 8.x clients and many associated types are now automatically generated from a shared specification, ensuring consistency and alignment with the server.

-- Reducing Scope for Maintainability: Supporting over 450 endpoints and nearly 3000 types manually became impractical, leading to a focused approach that prioritizes long-term sustainability.
+Automatic Code Generation:
+Instead of manually managing Elasticsearch's huge API (over 450 endpoints and nearly 3000 types), the new client uses automatic code generation.
+This ensures the client is always up-to-date and aligned with the Elasticsearch server.

+Better Long-Term Support:
+Manually maintaining such a vast API had become unsustainable.
+The new approach focuses on maintainability and consistency, making it easier to manage updates and new features.

+Future-Proof Your Applications:
-- Future-Proofing Applications: Migrating to Elastic.Clients.Elasticsearch guarantees compatibility with the latest server features while mitigating risks from deprecated functionality.
+Migrating to Elastic.Clients.Elasticsearch ensures compatibility with the latest server features and reduces risks from outdated or deprecated functionality.

+In short, upgrading to Elastic.Clients.Elasticsearch will simplify your code, ensure long-term support, and keep your applications ready for the future.